 Unfortunately, we aren’t taught this stuff at school.
-“Memento Mori 101″ could be the most useful course we’d ever get.1 But as this doesn’t happen, we have to understand it on our own.
+“Memento Mori 101″ could be the most useful course we’d ever get. ((The entheogen ayahuasca supposedly teaches people how to die.
+Sounds tough, but also quite intriguing.
+Definitely on my bucket shortlist.))
+But as this doesn’t happen, we have to understand it on our own.
 I’ve said it before, and I’ll say it again:

 Life is short.
 If there’s something in your life that sucks, you can change it – right here, right now.
 All you have to do is get clear about where you want to go, and use both your emotional and your rational side in order to get over homeostasis.
 (I will explain how to do this in detail in the next part of this post.)